 As I walk you through my experiment (and how-to), know that when I talk about how to sand dollhouse clapboard siding, I’m talking about the kind of dollhouse clapboard siding that’s already attached to the pieces (like in a kit).
 Because, for this experiment, that’s what I have.

-That said, I bet this how to sand dollhouse clapboard siding could apply to the kind of clapboard siding that you buy as a sheet and attach to a shell that doesn’t have it.
+That said, I bet this these techniques could apply to the kind of clapboard siding that you buy as a sheet and attach to a dollhouse shell.
 That said, I’m going to bet this how-to doesn’t apply to clapboard siding you make on your own (as in, one board at a time).
 But, again, just a newbie, I might be totally wrong.

 My Technique Sucks

 If you’ve been keeping track of my progress on the Keeper’s House, you’ll know I used sandpaper to sand between paint coats.
 And, you’ll know that I used a toothpick to clean out the clapboard grooves.
 That worked, kind of, sort of.

 When the paint is wet, it’s shiny.
 I bet you knew that.
 That makes it hard to see what might be hiding in the paint.
 Sure, large things, like paint bristles, are easy to see.
 But smaller bits of fuzz and wood grain aren’t.
 By then, I was stuck.

 I knew I would need to sand one more time before I painted the final coat.
 I just didn’t realize how much.
 Here’s a picture of the house with two coats of paint.